 Micro-questions expose unconscious biases

-When we interviewed Bience Gawans, we discussed the power of asking questions, particularly seeking understanding through asking WHY?
+When we interviewed Bience Gawans, we discussed the power of asking questions, particularly seeking understanding by asking WHY?

 As a woman who has spent most of her life in pursuit of equality for women, she explains the obligation for not only women to ask why, but for men.

 “(It is) not equal to men because there is no ‘man’s standard’ that I want to be equal to.
 It is about women and men being equal to each other.
 And it is the standard that we use to measure that equality is the human standard.”

 With this responsibility, the commissioner sees it is an obligation for women to:

 Ask the question, such as: